 While the above options are among the major players in streaming TV, they are by no means the only ones costing less than $20 a month.

-In fact, some of the other streaming options out there cost as little as $4.99 per month, so you might be able to sign up for more than one and still limit your total monthly cost to 20 bucks.
+In fact, some of the other streaming options out there cost as little as $4.99 per month (and one even has a free option), so you might be able to sign up for more than one and still limit your total monthly cost to 20 bucks.
 Examples include:

 - Apple TV+: $4.99 per month